awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 ## Prepare to Use Amazon Cognito<a name="cognito-requirements"></a>

 Do the following if you are using Amazon Cognito user pools with your Application Load Balancer:
 + Create a user pool\.
-For more information, see [Amazon Cognito User Pools](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) in the *Amazon Cognito Developer Guide*\.
+For more information, see [Amazon Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) in the *Amazon Cognito Developer Guide*\.
 + Create a user pool client\.
 You must configure the client to generate a client secret, use code grant flow, and support the same OAuth scopes that the load balancer uses\.
-For more information, see [Configuring a User Pool App Client](http://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) in the *Amazon Cognito Developer Guide*\.
+For more information, see [Configuring a User Pool App Client](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html) in the *Amazon Cognito Developer Guide*\.
 + Create a user pool domain\.
-For more information, see [Adding a Domain Name for Your User Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-domain.html) in the *Amazon Cognito Developer Guide*\.
+For more information, see [Adding a Domain Name for Your User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-domain.html) in the *Amazon Cognito Developer Guide*\.
++ Verify that the requested scope returns an ID token\.
+For example, the default scope, `openid` returns an ID token but the `aws.cognito.signin.user.admin` scope does not\.
 + To federate with a social or corporate IdP, enable the IdP in the federation section\.
-For more information, see [Add Social Sign\-in to a User Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-federation-with-social-idp.html) or [Add Sign\-in with a SAML IdP to a User Pool](http://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-federation-with-saml-2-0-idp.html) in the *Amazon Cognito Developer Guide*\.
+For more information, see [Add Social Sign\-in to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-federation-with-social-idp.html) or [Add Sign\-in with a SAML IdP to a User Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-federation-with-saml-2-0-idp.html) in the *Amazon Cognito Developer Guide*\.
 + Whitelist the following redirect URLs in the callback URL field for Amazon Cognito, where DNS is the domain name of your load balancer, and CNAME is the DNS alias for your application \(if you are using one\):
   + https://*DNS*/oauth2/idpresponse
   + https://*CNAME*/oauth2/idpresponse